On the statistical inconsistency of Maximum Parsimony for $k$-tuple-site data: Introduction

 where the minimum is taken over all extensions $g_i$ of $f_i$.
-Then, a \emph{Maximum Parsimony tree} $T$ for an alignment $D$ is given by
+Then, a \emph{Maximum Parsimony tree}, or MP tree for short, $T$ for an alignment $D$ is given by

 where the minimum is taken over the set $\mathcal{T}$ of all phylogenetic $X$-trees.
-Please note that the Maximum Parsimony tree is not necessarily unique.
+Please note that MP trees are not necessarily unique.
 Now, we consider an example for the calculation of the parsimony score of a character on a tree.
 In Figure \ref{example} we calculate the parsimony score of the two characters $f_1 = AAACC$ and $f_2= ACCAA$ on tree $T$.
 We already labeled the inner vertices by an extension that minimizes the changing number.
 We easily see that $l(f_1,T) = 1$ and $l(f_2,T) = 2$. \\ Note that in order to calculate the parsimony score of a character $f$ on a tree $T$ according to its definition (cf. Equation \eqref{ps_score}), all possible extensions $g$ of $f$ have to be considered.
 However, there exist efficient algorithms to calculate the parsimony score of a character on a tree, e.g. the Fitch-algorithm \cite{Fitch} for binary trees or the Fitch-Hartigan-algorithm \cite{Fitch-Hartigan} for general trees.
+Furthermore, for a character or a tuple that employs $r$ distinct states, the parsimony score has to be at least $r-1$ \cite{Phylogenetics}.
+Thus, for character $f_1$ it is immediately clear that the extension depicted in Figure \ref{example} are optimal.
+For $f_2$ it can be verified that there exists no extension requiring fewer than two changes, e.g. by enumerating all possible extensions or by using the Fitch algorithm \cite{Fitch}.

-For the Maximum Parsimony criterion we distinguish between informative and non-informative characters.
-A character $f$ is called \emph{informative} if at least two character states occur more than once in $f$.
-Otherwise, the character is called \emph{non-informative}.
-Note that for a non-informative character $f$ on $X$, $l(f,T_1) = l(f,T_2)$ for all phylogenetic $X$-trees $T_1$ and $T_2$.
+For the MP criterion we distinguish between informative and non-informative characters.
+A character $f$ on $X$ is called \emph{non-informative} if $l(f,T_1) = l(f,T_2)$ holds for all phylogenetic $X$-trees $T_1$ and $T_2$.
+Otherwise, the character is called \emph{informative}.
+Roughly speaking, this means that an informative character distinguishes between different trees, whereas a non-informative one has no such preference.
+It is known that a character $f$ is informative if and only if at least two states occur more than once in $f$ (cf. \citep{Gene, Kelk, Bandelt}).

 Since we want to prove the statistical inconsistency of $k$-tuple-site data, we now have to define what $k$-tuples are and how we can use them in phylogenetic tree reconstruction.